 There’s no denying this laptop has the best specs, but the AMD Radeon Graphics puts this device as possibly the most powerful Macbook ever made.
 This laptop also features integrated Intel UHD graphics resulting in a device powerful enough to run most software with ease.
 Add to that the brilliance of Apple’s manufacturing, and you get the smoothest laptop for performing intensive work.

 What everyone couldn’t stop complaining about is the battery, which was improved for this latest model.
 The battery will provide up to 11 hours of browsing and video playing, which is more than what many top gaming laptops offer.

-Another improvement are the laptop speakers, which are revolutionizing how we view notebook speakers.
+Another improvement is the laptop speakers, which are revolutionizing how we view notebook speakers.
 Laptop speakers were never highly regarded, if at all.
 However, all of that is changing due to the dual-force canceling woofers that offer better bass and wide stereo sound.

 This unit is by no means a gaming laptop as it lacks a powerful GPU.
 However, HP has always preferred to keep their notebooks that way, so this isn’t a flaw but a deliberate attempt to make this an all-around work laptop.
 Powerful software will lag on this, but running any 2D software should perform smoothly.

 One of the main reasons for including this is the sheer quality of the device, which outweighs the drawbacks.
 With the 4k display and touch screen coupled with corning gorilla glass, it also works as a powerful drawing tool.
 Students who do a lot of drafting and drawing work will find the pen experience invaluable.